 - The beneficiary must not reside in a nursing home or a home for special care.

 - The beneficiary must meet with the pharmacist for an in-person consultation.

 - The beneficiary must be taking 3 or more prescription medications that are used for the treatment of chronic conditions, and are covered by the Pharmacare Programs.

-Advanced Medication Review Service (AMRS) takes approximately one and one-half hours to complete and is is aninsured service under the Nova Scotia Seniors‘ Pharmacare Program.
-All other patients may recieve the service for a fee.
+Advanced Medication Review Service (AMRS) takes between 60 and 90 minutes to complete and is is an insured service under the Nova Scotia Seniors‘ Pharmacare Program.
+All other patients may receive the service for a fee.
 Fee may vary by Pharmacy.

 To qualify for the program under Nova Scotia’s Pharmacare Program, beneficiaries must:

 - Be beneficiaries of the Nova Scotia Seniors’ Pharmacare Program.

 - Agree with their pharmacist that they are a suit able candidate for the program.

 - Not reside in a nursing home or home for special care.

 - Be taking 4 or more prescription medications; OR taking one of the following: